 - Get the basic equipment.
 It doesn’t have to be complicated or super fancy, but here are a few pieces of basic equipment that really changed my life:

 - Rolling Pin: Today, I keep a few types on hand.
 I use this one from Amazon and find that the weight and handles really help with easily rolling out dough, especially if you are working with a big piece of dough.
-If you want to buy a rolling pin with guides to help with making perfectly uniform cookies, I recommend the Joseph Joseph rolling pin from amazon OR you can purchase a stainless steel version from my SHOP.
+If you want to buy a rolling pin with guides to help with making perfectly uniform cookies, I recommend the Joseph Joseph rolling pin from amazon.

 - Stand Mixer: I am partial to KitchenAids and Brevilles.
 If you can afford it, stand mixers are great for baked goods, but are also amazing for making meatballs/meatloaf, shredding cooked chicken, mixing no-bake treats, etc. A more economical stand mixer option is THIS ONE, which seems to have great reviews!

-- Hand Mixer (more affordable option): If a stand mixer is not an option at all, a hand mixer might work (but is way more challenging to use for dough, it’s just not big or strong enough for standard batches of dough, but good if you maybe half recipes).
+- Hand Mixer (more affordable option): If a stand mixer is not an option at all, a hand mixer might work (but is way more challenging to use for dough, it’s just not big or strong enough for large batches of dough).
 This would also work find for icing.
 I have used and like the KitchenAid one, but the Hamilton Beach is something I used in college and would recommend for those on a tight budget.

 - Baking Pans: I love aluminum baking sheets from Nordic Ware— they are durable, helps distribute heat more evenly than other pans I’ve used.
 I have tried other brands of aluminum baking sheets and keep coming back to these.
 A baking sheet does make a difference in baking– each one conducts heat differently, so if you are getting a weird bake, take thing into consideration in your troubleshooting.
 Of course, how heat flows around your oven also plays a huge part in evenly baked product.